Students: access your course evaluations here if you came here by mistake.

 Your individual course reports will provide detailed data from student feedback, and it also consolidates and analyzes the data to provide you with ways to reflect on, and improve, the instruction and student learning in your course through several components.

-IDEA's Learning Essentials instrument provides summative feedback about average student progress on relevant learning objectives and overall impressions of the instructor and course.
+The Learning Essentials instrument provides summative feedback about average student progress on relevant learning objectives and overall impressions of the instructor and course.
 These student learning objectives are chosen at the beginning of the process.

-The selection of relevant course objectives is an essential part of the IDEA Student Ratings of Instruction system.
+The selection of relevant course objectives is an essential part of the Campus Labs Student Ratings of Instruction system.
 Objectives you mark as "essential" are double-weighted in the Progress on Relevant Objectives (PRO) score, and "important" objectives are single-weighted.
 Objectives marked as "minor/not relevant" are not used at all in the PRO score.